-- g.
-Whether the University breached its contracts with Plaintiff and the other

-Fee Class members by retaining fees without providing the services which the fees were intended to cover; - h.
-Whether the University was unjustly enriched by retaining fees of Plaintiff and the other Fee Class members without providing the services which the fees were intended to cover; - Whether certification of any or all the Room and Board Class, Fee Class and/or Tuition Class is appropriate under Michigan Court Rule 3.501; - j.
+- f.
+Whether the University was unjustly enriched by retaining payments of Plaintiffs and the other Room and Board Class members while they (or the students on whose behalf they paid) moved out of their on-campus housing; - g.
+Whether the University breached its contracts with Plaintiffs and the other Fee Class members by retaining fees without providing the services which the fees were intended to cover; - Whether the University was unjustly enriched by retaining fees of Plaintiffs and the other Fee Class members without providing the services which the fees were intended to cover; - Whether certification of any or all Room and Board Class, Fee Class and/or Tuition Class is appropriate under Michigan Court Rule 3.501; - j.
 Whether Class members are entitled to declaratory, equitable, or injunctive relief, and/or other relief; and - k.
-The amount and nature of relief to be awarded to Plaintiff and the other Class members. - of the claims of the other members of the Classes because Plaintiff's claims are typical paid for tuition, room and board, fees and certain other costs associated with the Spring 2020 semester at the University but were not provided the services that those fees and costs were meant to cover.
-Plaintiff and the other members of the Classes suffered damages namely, the loss of their payments as a direct and proximate result of the same wrongful conduct in which the University engaged.
-Plaintiff's claims arise from the same practices and course of conduct that give rise to the claims of the other members of the Classes. - 55.
-Adequacy of Representation Michigan Court Rule 3.501(A)(1)(d).
-Plaintiff is an adequate Class representative because his interests do not conflict with the interests of the other members of the Classes who he seeks to represent, Plaintiff has retained counsel competent and experienced in complex class action litigation, and Plaintiff intends to prosecute this action vigorously.
-The interests of the members of the Classes will be fairly and adequately protected by Plaintiff and his counsel.
+The amount and nature of relief to be awarded to Plaintiffs and the other Class members.

+59. Typicality - Michigan Court Rule 3.501(A)(1)(c).
+Plaintiffs' claims are typical of the claims of the other members of the Classes because Plaintiffs and the other members each paid for tuition, room and board, fees and certain other costs associated with the Winter 2020 semester at the University but were not provided the services that those fees and costs were meant to cover.
+Plaintiffs and the other members of the Classes suffered damages - namely, the loss of their payments - as a direct and proximate result of the same wrongful conduct in which the

+University engaged.
+Plaintiffs' claims arise from the same practices and course of conduct that give rise to the claims of the other members of the Classes.

+60. Adequacy of Representation - Michigan Court Rule 3.501(A)(1)(d).
+Plaintiffs are adequate Class representatives because their interests do not conflict with the interests of the other members of the Classes who they seek to represent, Plaintiffs have retained counsel competent and experienced in complex class action litigation, and Plaintiffs intend to prosecute this action vigorously.
+The interests of the members of the Classes will be fairly and adequately protected by Plaintiffs and their counsel.

-- 56. Superiority of Adjudication as a Class Action Michigan Court Rule
+61. Superiority of Adjudication as a Class Action - Michigan Court Rule 3.501(A)(1)(e), Michigan Court Rule 3.501(A)(2).
+Because of the aforementioned, and in an effort to preserve judicial economy, this case will be best maintained as a Class Action, which is superior to other methods of individual adjudication of claims.

-3.501(A)(1)(e), Michigan Court Rule 3.501(A)(2).
-Because of the aforementioned, and in an effort to preserve judicial economy, this case will be best maintained as a Class Action, which is superior to other methods of individual adjudication of claims. - 57.
-Declaratory and Injunctive Relief Michigan Court Rule 3.501(A)(2)(b).
-The University has acted or refused to act on grounds generally applicable to Plaintiff and the other members of the Classes, thereby making appropriate final injunctive relief and declaratory relief, as described below, with respect to the members as a whole.
+62. Declaratory and Injunctive Relief - Michigan Court Rule 3.501(A)(2)(b).
+The University has acted or refused to act on grounds generally applicable to Plaintiffs and the other members of the Classes, thereby making appropriate final injunctive relief and declaratory relief, as described below, with respect to the members as a whole.